-- Bladex Head Office is exempted from payment of income taxes in Panama in accordance with the contract law signed between the Republic of Panama and Bladex. - Bladex Representacao Ltda. is subject to income taxes in Brazil. - Bladex Development Corp. is subject to income taxes in Panama. - BLX Soluciones, S.A. de C.V., SOFOM, is subject to income taxes in Mexico. - The New York Agency and Bladex Holdings, Inc., incorporated in USA are subject to federal and local taxation in USA based on the portion of income that is effectively connected with its operations in that country.
+- Bladex Head Office is exempted from payment of income taxes in Panama in accordance with the contract law signed between the Republic of Panama and Bladex. - Bladex Representacao Ltda. is subject to income taxes in Brazil. - Bladex Development Corp. is subject to income taxes in Panama. - The New York Agency and Bladex Holdings, Inc., incorporated in USA are subject to federal and local taxation in USA based on the portion of income that is effectively connected with its operations in that country.